brayden-marshall/Logo/README.md

 - write a getting started section for the README.md

-- DOCUMENT ALL OF THE THINGS!!!
-    - documentation is the lord and I am it's disciple
-    - I bow to the documentation as others have done before me
-    - my life belongs to documentation and I would have it no other way
+## Getting Started

+Before you can use Logo, you need to install Rust and Cargo.
+You can find instructions on how to do that [here](https://doc.rust-lang.org/cargo/getting-started/installation.html)

+To install:
+- Clone this repository onto your local workstation `git clone github.com/brayden-marshall/logo`
+- You can then run the interpreter with the command `cargo build` (it will take a minute or so to install dependencies)
-    - praise be to the documentation
+- At this point you should be able to run the interpreter with the command `cargo run`

-- use up arrow to re-use last command
+If you have never heard of Logo or turtle graphics before, you can familiarize yourself by checking out [this](http://cs.brown.edu/courses/bridge/1997/Resources/LogoTutorial.html) tutorial.

+All supported commands are listed below, with code samples.

 ## Supported Commands

 - Turtle movement commands (take 1 argument)
-    - Forward: `fd | forward`
+    - Forward: `fd 10 | forward 10`
-    - Backward: `bk | backward`
+    - Backward: `bk -10 | backward -10`
-    - Left: `lt | left`
+    - Left: `lt 90 | left 90`
-    - Right: `rt | right`
+    - Right: `rt -270 | right -270`

 - Visual commands (take no arguments)
     - PenUp: `pu | penup`